Junkers Ju 290: Hitler's personal transport

 On 26 November 1943, Ju 290 A-5, no. 0170, along with many other new aircraft and prototypes, was shown to Adolf Hitler at Insterburg, East Prussia.
 Hitler was impressed by its potential and told Göring that he wanted a Ju 290 for his personal use.
-A Ju 290 was not however assigned to the Fliegerstaffel des Fuehrers (FdF) until late 1944, when an A-7 was supplied, works number 0192, which had formerly been assigned to FAGr 5.
+A Ju 290 was not however assigned to the Fliegerstaffel des Fuehrers (FdF) until late 1944, when an A-6 was supplied, works number 0192, which had formerly been assigned to FAGr 5.
 Modifications were completed by February 1945 at the FdF's base at Pocking, Bavaria, a Stammkennzeichen alphabetic designation code of KR+LW being applied.
 Hitler's pilot, Hans Baur, tested the aircraft, but Hitler never flew in it.

 The aircraft was fitted with a special passenger compartment in the front of the aircraft for Hitler, which was protected by 12 mm (.5 in) armour plate and 50 mm (2 in) bulletproof glass.
 A special escape hatch was fitted in the floor and a parachute was built into Hitler's seat; in an emergency it was intended that he would put on the parachute, pull a lever to open the hatch, and roll out through the opening.
 This arrangement was tested using life-size mannequins.

-Hans Baur flew the aircraft to Munich-Riem airport on 24 March 1945, landing just as an air-raid alert was sounded.
+Hans Baur flew the aircraft to Munich-Riem Airport on 24 March 1945, landing just as an air-raid alert was sounded.
 He went home after parking it in a hangar but on returning to the airport, he discovered that both hangar and aircraft had been destroyed by American bombers.

 Ju 290Z Zwilling

-Junkers project documents from 1942 to 1944 indicate that a Zwilling (English: twin) variant was proposed.
-It was to be composed of two Ju 290 fuselages and powered by eight BMW 9-801 engines; two mounted on each outboard wing and four on the inboard wing.
-It was to carry a single Messerschmitt Me 328 parasite fighter on top of the right fuselage.
-The Ju 290Z was canceled in favor of the Ju 390.
+Junkers project documents from 1942 to 1944 indicate that a Zwilling (German: 'twin') variant was proposed.
+It was to be composed of two Ju 290 fuselages powered by eight BMW 9-801 engines; two mounted on each outboard wing and four on the inboard wing.
+It was to carry a single Messerschmitt Me 328 jet parasite fighter on top of the starboard fuselage.
+The Ju 290Z was cancelled in favour of the Ju 390.